HeliosProfiles/DCS-F4U-1D-Profile-by-MadKreator37/README.md

 *Special thanks to @BluefinBima for his contributions and assistance as always!
 And to Nonobeardunord for the lua scripting tips!*

 ### Known Bugs and Issues

-1: Cockpit warning lights( Stall, Rocket Box, BatBomb) may or may not function correctly-- lack of exposed devices in cockpit files

-2: Cockpit lighting and Gunsight Intensity knobs don't have proper graphics because they are rotary encoders, not potentiometers--- coding choice by Mag3
+1: Cockpit lighting and Gunsight Intensity knobs don't have proper graphics because they are rotary encoders, not potentiometers--- coding choice by Mag3

-3: No IFF panel(yet)-- not implemented in module
+2: No IFF panel(yet)-- not implemented in module

-4: No Oxygen controls or gauges-- not implemented in module yet
+3: No Oxygen controls or gauges-- not implemented in module yet

-5: Recognition light keying button does not function-- no definitions in cockpit files
+4: Recognition light keying button does not function-- no definitions in cockpit files

-6: Rocket Box Pylon indicator- WIP- not definitions in cockpit files, but should cycle following hotas rocket release command
+5: Rocket Box Pylon indicator- WIP- not definitions in cockpit files, but should cycle following hotas rocket release command

-7: !!!
+6: !!!
 Position 6 on C-38 radio channel selector can cause DCS crash-- Reported to Mag3 (causes error in F4U_avionics.dll) !!!

-8: Clock does not have all functions-- not implemented in module, or commands not exposed in cockpit files
+7: Clock does not have all functions( non-functinoal time adjust)-- not implemented in module

-9: Accelerometer Min Value needle does not function-- not implemented in module
+8: Accelerometer Min Value needle does not function-- not implemented in module

 ### IMAGES